 In most provinces, the waiting list can be anywhere between 3 to 12 weeks even months.
 A person needs great determination to see this all through to sobriety.

-When choosing your government addiction program, it’s important to visit the facility before admission.
+When choosing a government addiction treatment program, it’s important to visit the facility before admission.
 You should be comfortable in the environment.
 Ask what the program’s curriculum is; you want to do a program suited to your beliefs and needs.

 Written by Susan Chubbs,